shannonpeng/shannonpeng.com/app/content/projects/mit-muses-mean-girls.md

 color: aeb3da
 facebook: https://www.facebook.com/events/716875111816152/
 link: https://mitmuses.github.io/
+caption: One of three Mean Girls posters we created to publicize our concert.
 description: Posters and social media ads for the MIT Muses' Mean Girls-themed Fall 2017 concert

 Every semester, my a cappella group, the [MIT Muses](https://mitmuses.github.io/), chooses a theme for our end-of-semester concert.
 The theme takes over the posters we hang up around campus and share with our friends on social media.